DavidAnson/markdownlint/doc/Rules.md

 indent of the first nested list is less than the indent of the second level (3 characters if you use 4 space tabs, or 1 character if you use 2 space tabs).

+Note: This rule is triggered for the following scenario because the unordered sublist is not recognized as such by the parser.
+Not being nested 3 characters as required by the outer ordered list, it creates a top-level unordered list instead.

+    1. List item
+      - List item
+      - List item
+    1. List item

 ## MD007 - Unordered list indentation

 Tags: bullet, ul, indentation